stadium-software/howto-date-formatting/README.md

 dayjs('14.12.2025', 'DD.MM.YYYY').format('YYYY/MM/DD')
 ```

 The DatePicker.Date property returns a DayJS date.
-If necessary, manipulate dates returned by the DatePicker.Date property with DayJS.
+Manipulate dates returned by the DatePicker.Date property with DayJS where necessary.

 ## DataGrid Dates